-- Step 2 To provide adequate circuit protection between the DC power supply and the switch, all intermediate wiring and circuitry should be rated to carry a load at least two times the maximum rating for this switch (see Appendix A: Specifications on page 75). - Step 3 The wiring between the DC power supply and the switch must be stranded copper wire within the range of 16 to 20 AWG in accordance with local electrical codes. - Step 4 Connect the VDC power feed using the VDC input and RETA/B (return) lines for power source A and B, respectively.
+- Step 2 To provide adequate circuit protection between the DC power supply and the switch, all intermediate wiring and circuitry should be rated to carry a load at least two times the maximum rating for this switch (see "Appendix A: Specifications" on page 75). - Step 3 The wiring between the DC power supply and the switch must be stranded copper wire within the range of 16 to 20 AWG. - Step 4 Connect the VDC power feed using the VDC input and RETA/B (return) lines for power source A and B, respectively.
 Insert the wires into the DC input plug (using a small flat-tip screwdriver).
 Color code the wiring according to local standards to ensure that the input power and ground lines can be easily distinguished.

-Figure 13 illustrates how to connect a -48 VDC power source to the chassis:
+Figure 11 illustrates how to connect a -48 VDC power source to the chassis:

-Figure 13: Connecting to a -48 VDC Power Source
+Figure 11: Connecting to a -48 VDC Power Source